ShyanM/meal-planner/README.md

 As a user I want:

+- to be able to filter between different dietary options.
 - to be able to see the list of food and tick the items I own.
-- to be able to add items to a shopping list so I know what I need.
+-- to be able to move ingredients from the shopping list to the owned items list and vice versa.
 - to be able to see meal ideas and add my own meals to the list.
-- to be able to move ingredients from the shopping list to the owned items list and vice versa.
 - to be able to assign meals to a date in the week so I can plan my week.

 ### Design Choices